symfony/symfony-docs/cookbook/configuration/front_controllers_and_kernel.rst

 ----------------

-The :class:`Symfony\\Component\\HttpKernel\\Kernel` is the core of Symfony2.
+The :class:`Symfony\\Component\\HttpKernel\\Kernel` is the core of Symfony.
 It is responsible for setting up all the bundles that make up your application and providing them with the application's configuration.
 It then creates the service container before serving requests in its :method:`Symfony\\Component\\HttpKernel\\HttpKernelInterface::handle`